Chesterfield Historical Society - Chesterfield New Hampshire

 After a major Capital Campaign, CHS was able to purchase the previous Stone House Antiques from Constantine “Deeko” Broutsas in April 2018.
 The stone house portion of the building had been sitting idle for some time, but it still retained its unique original features.
 Both apartments in the wooden section were occupied.

-A committee formed to oversee the creation of the Museum and to oversee its maintenance.
+A committee formed to help with the museum renovations.
 By June, grant writing was in full swing.

 In December 2018, CHS received a $10,000 matching grant from the New Hampshire Land and Community Heritage Investment Program (LCHIP), and a $1000 grant from More than a Thrift Store.
 This allowed CHS to formulate a path to protect the building and meet code requirements necessary in creating the Stone House Tavern Museum.